Canvas FAQ

 You can add extra attempts and time through moderating the quiz or accessing student quiz results.
 For step-by-step instructions, view the Once I publish my Quiz, how can I give my students extra time or extra attempts guide.

 Once students have taken a quiz, you cannot change the question type.
-However, you can still give the students points as if it were a multiple answer question.
+However, you can still award students points as if it were a multiple-choice question.
 You, the instructor, will need to follow these steps: https://community.canvaslms.com/docs/DOC-5361.

 Once you have chosen a second answer, you will have a few options for regrading.